-- Integrate priorities and implementation strategies used to achieve goals and objectives identified in the Long-Range Regional Transit Plan by spring of 2016. - Present the plan to SKATS TAC, SKATS PC, and MWACT for their comments. - Establish and adopt a final service plan to implement recommended changes. - Measure progress against milestones in the prioritization and implementation plans throughout the year.
+- Integrate priorities and implementation strategies used to achieve goals and objectives identified in the Regional Transit Plan by fall of 2016. - Present the implementation plan to SKATS TAC, SKATS PC, and MWACT for their comments. - Execute the final service plan to implement recommended changes. - Measure progress against milestones in the prioritization and implementation plans throughout the year.